Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Dystopia.md

 # Dystopia

-An archetype of protively Warrior DARK monsters, focusing on Xyz Summoning, Rank-Down-Magic, and destroying their own cards, a parody of the [*Utopic*](https://yugipedia.com/wiki/Utopic) archetype.
+An archetype of protively Warrior DARK Monsters, reolving around Xyz Summoning through Rank-Down-Magic and destroying their own cards, a parody of the [*Utopic*](https://yugipedia.com/wiki/Utopic) archetype.

 <br>